PyroGenesis/Hearthstone-Quest-Tracker/README.md

 ## Feedback
+Currently this tracker is active in all game modes as it is still under development.

 I will try to make/keep this plugin functional to the best of my ability.
 I am very new to C# development so any improvements or suggestions are welcome.

 Use the [Issue tracker](https://github.com/PyroGenesis/Hearthstone-Quest-Tracker/issues/new) to send feedback